 Meeting times vary depending upon trip type, time of year, trip location and duration.
 For half-day trips, we typically meet at 9AM and return between 12-1PM.
 For full-day trips, we typically meet at 8AM and return between 4-6PM.
 During summer months (June-August), we may meet as early as 7AM to avoid being out in the canyons during the hottest time of the day.
 Trip duration is often dependent upon group size, pace of the group and route selected.

-Yes!
-For half-day trips, we provide snacks.
+Due to COVID-19, we are not currently providing food for guests.
+In the future, for half-day trips, we provide snacks.
 For full day trips, we provide healthy sandwiches and snacks.
 If you have any diet restrictions or preferences, such as vegetarian, vegan, gluten-free, etc., please tell us at least 2 weeks before your trip, and we can accommodate.

 When you register for a specific trip or course, we will email you detailed trip information, including a list of required and recommended gear and clothing items.
 For any trip or course, we require: